 Acquiring mobile users is increasingly becoming a challenge for businesses.
-But as the digital world moves towards mobile, businesses need to consistently make efforts to stay as well as grow in the market.
-And that doesn’t just include increasing marketing budgets.
+But as the digital world moves towards mobile, businesses need to consistently make efforts to remain and grow in the market.
+And it does not just include increasing marketing budgets.

-The market today is not susceptible to value propositions being delivered via advertisements.
+The modern market does not accept value propositions delivered as ads.
 What users need is a guarantee from someone like them, and that’s where referral marketing comes in.

 “People trust recommendations from friends 7X more than traditional advertising.”

 Simply put, referral marketing is a tactic suitable for the mobile app environment – especially with hundreds of apps getting introduced to the stores every other day.
 While many businesses have in-app referral campaigns running, very few come close to being as successful as Dropbox, Uber, or Airbnb.
 In this article, we will look at the most effective measures for making the most out of the app referral program.
 But first, let’s find out what is a referral program and which benefits it will bring to your app.

 A referral program is a type of cooperation in which a company pays a client to attract new customers.
 The most common practice is monetary remuneration – a part of the number of transactions made by the involved participants.
 Each company determines individually the most profitable strategy for a referral program by organizing surveys, A/B tests, focus groups, etc.